 GUIDED WALKING TOURS

-Guided walks take people on a journey of history and conservation, and provide a fascinating look at the flora and fauna of the Hunter Wetlands site; providing a rich experience and fostering a greater understanding of the importance of Wetlands.
+Guided walks take visitors on a journey of history and conservation; offer a fascinating look at the flora and fauna of the Hunter Wetlands site; and provide a rich experience to foster a greater understanding of the importance of Wetlands.

 Guided tours can be organised for groups of 6 or more

 Open 9:30am – 2:30pm – Monday – Sunday